thad75/TP-ENSEA-ELEVE/SIA/TP4/README.md

 * Exploit your results
 * Check if you really understood something in this DL class/lab.

-You'll be only given a Real Condition task.
+You'll be given one Real Condition task.
 If you need some guiding:
 * Discuss with your team members
 * Google things and make sure you understand them
 * And finally ask me.